ScottyGB/group3/1_user_and_competitor_research/user-research.md

 - Dislikes: Clubbing, Extended Socialisation, Expensive food / drink, expensive activities, the outdoors.

 - Needs and goals: Meet likeminded individuals, learn more about history, save money where possible.

+#### Profile 5:
+- Name
+Jessica Arnison

+- Age
+21

+- Occupation
+Engineering Apprentice

+- Description or quote
+“I am an engineering apprentice, I live in Greater Manchester with my parents and commute to Warrington for work.
+I am a busy individual, I enjoy having my weekends full of fun activities to do to have a break from work.
+I am a coach at my local athletics club and most weekends I travel to new places around the UK for competitions.
+When I am travelling I often look on TripAdvisor to find nice restaurants that are also affordable for my students as most of them are students in highschool or college”

+- Likes
+Athletics
+Sports
+Travelling
+Seeing friends/ socialising
+Reading
+Going out to nice restaurants
+Social Media
+An activity to do on nice outs
+Cocktail bars or bottomless brunch experiences
+Pop music
+Casual wear is acceptable
+Organising nights out
+Festivals
+Gigs and concerts
+Nightclubs

+- Dislikes
+Expensive bars
+Art galleries
+Indie or alternative bands/music
+Places that it is compulsory on smart dress wear Unorganised nights out

+- Needs and goals
+I expect to have a user friendly, easy to navigate website that allows me to view a wide range of activities to do in Manchester that are specified to my interests.
+It should also allow me to input my interests through a survey then recommend places from my preferences/ interests.
+The activities recommended should be affordable and within my budget.
+I would also would need to see reviews on the places recommended especially for restaurants and a link directly to the restaurant website to book a table.

+#### Profile 6:
+- Name
+Emily Lewtas

+- Age
+21

+- Occupation
+Undergraduate History student

+- Description or quote
+“I am currently an undergraduate student studying History and archaeology at Bangor University.
+I travel back home to Manchester most weekends for work as I am a receptionist at the imperial war museum in Manchester.
+I love my job as I have a passion for history and culture.
+I am a big Manchester united and rugby Salford Red devils fan, my family has a season ticket so I often go to games when I am home”

+- Likes
+Day trips
+Rugby
+Football (Manchester United)
+History
+Museums
+Dog walks
+Reading
+Pub games like pool, darts
+Sports bars where I can watch the football or the rugby Cafes

+- Dislikes
+Nightclubs
+Social media except for sport updates
+Like facts and reasoning behind things
+Films
+Reality TV

+- Needs and goals
+Would like a website that recommends bars in Manchester that will play premier league football games and have sky sports for rugby games also.
+I would like to see if certain restaurants/shops offer student discount.
+I also like to find out more about day trips I can do which are also historical.

 ---

 <!--This can be deleted prior to submission -->